 - Join the Facebook event

-The Two Oceans Aquarium Trash Bash receives the support and assistance from the amazing Beach Co-op, a non-profit organisation driving change in single-use plastic through integrated surveys and research-ready beach cleanups.
+The Two Oceans Aquarium Trash Bash receives the support and assistance from the amazing Beach Co-op, a non-profit organisation driving behaviour change regarding single-use plastic through integrated surveys and research-ready beach cleanups.
 It’s great to have this wonderful organisation on board!

 The Dirty Dozen Method